7 questions to choose the right goods or service lift for you

 5. How many lifts will you ideally need?

 This depends on the size of your operation, the speed at which you need to move goods and the number of staff using the lift/s.
 It is also determined by the size and arrangement of your premises.

 Dumbwaiters used for food and drink service are often installed in pairs, one for service and one for clearing.
 A double decker, two service lifts in one shaft is an alternative option.
 It is worth noting that often catering lifts are finished in stainless steel for cleaning ease and hygiene purposes.

 6. Do you need an attendant to accompany the goods in the lift ?

-Some larger goods lifts can also accomodate up to 2 attendants.
-Goods attendent lifts are a good solution if the stairs are far away from the location of the lift, there is also an increasing trend to use them as bin/bike lifts in housing developments.
+Some larger goods lifts can also accommodate up to 2 attendants.
+Goods attendant lifts are a good solution if the stairs are far away from the location of the lift, there is also an increasing trend to use them as bin/bike lifts in housing developments.

 If you have more questions about dumb waiters or goods lifts then please take a look at our free eBook, Goods lifts: your questions answered.

 7. And finally, can your premises meet your requirement?